Take Part in the Real American West

 Overnight Camp Out at Our Mountain Cow Camp

 One of our most favored adventures!
 Spend 1 to 2 nights camping in the rugged beauty of the Bighorns.
-We run half of our cowherd on mountain pasture up in the Bighorn Mountains, during the summer months.
-To ensure their well being (and an amazing experience for you!), we head up the mountain, stay the night at our cow camp and check cattle and fences weekly.
-We’ll trailer all of our guests who wish to participate, and their horses, about 25 miles towards camp, then ride horseback the 5 remaining miles into the camp.
-From here, we’ll get you set up in one our bunk wagon or in a tent (whichever you prefer) for the overnight stay.
+We run our cowherd on mountain pasture up in the Bighorn Mountains, during the summer months.
+To ensure their well being (and an amazing experience for you!), we head up the mountain, stay a night or two at our cow camp and check cattle and fences weekly.
+We’ll trailer all of our guests who wish to participate, and their horses, about 25 miles to camp.
+From here, we’ll get you set up in our bunk wagon or in a tent (whichever you prefer) for the overnight stay.
 “Roughing It” – At cow camp, meals are often cooked over an open fire and coffee is brewed cowboy style.
-Our “cow camp chef” is an amazing open fire cook and you’ll get to enjoy a culinary experience like you’ve never had.
-We take measures to ensure that you have a comfortable night’s sleep and even have a private outdoor bathroom facility.
+Our “cow camp chef” is an amazing cook and you’ll get to enjoy a culinary experience like you’ve never had.
+We take measures to ensure that you have a comfortable night’s sleep, warm meals in the cook tent and even have a private outdoor bathroom facility.

 Connect with Nature on the Mountain

 After our first night, we’ll ride through all of the cattle, check fences and take care of any repair or stewardship that may be necessary.
-You’ll get to be a part of all of this, with the added bonus up “roughing it” at a real mountain camp, site seeing horseback, exploring and soaking in the magical atmosphere of the Bighorns.
-When we head off the mountain towards home, you’ll have the opportunity to make the trip horseback, down through Crazy Woman Canyon to the ranch, where you’ll get to experience even more amazing scenery and breathtaking views off the face of the mountain.
-If you’d rather, you also have the option of riding out to the trailers and driving back down the mountain, whichever suits you best.
+You’ll get to be a part of all of this, with the added bonus up “roughing it” at a real mountain camp, exploring and soaking in the magical atmosphere of the Bighorns.

 “If you want to ride horses everyday in beautiful country, then this is the place for you.
 None of our group had much experience riding horses, but by the end of the week the wranglers had us moving cattle and riding like pros.”